History of the foreign policy of the United States: Commercial interests and early foreign policy

 Depiction of a horse-drawn wagon caravan, illustrating the type of transport that could have been used in early American overland trade.

 Historical research has highlighted the significance of commerce to early American foreign policy.
 This challenges other narratives that emphasize territorial expansion as the primary goal of early American foreign policy.
 Historian Paul A. Gilje argues that from the 1750s through the War of 1812, American diplomatic actions mainly aimed toward commerce, like defending trade routes, securing shipping rights, and expanding access to foreign markets.
 This focus on commerce helped shape U.S. foreign relations as political ideologies did.
 The United States engaged in negotiations, treaties, and even limited shows of force not necessarily to dominate territory but to protect commercial interests and set a strong foundation for economic independence.
 These efforts reveal a more complex and trade-focused motivation behind early diplomacy, particularly during earlier administrations.

 Gilje continues to demonstrate that commerce was the leading driving force of early American diplomacy by tracing major diplomatic events through and after the American Revolution.
 He explains how the Revolution itself was in part a response to British mercantile restraint, and how one of the Continental Congress's first moves was to open American ports to foreign trade before even formally declaring independence.
 Although French and others were reluctant to abandon mercantilism, American negotiators repeatedly sought to obtain commercial treaties, stressing commerce as the foundation of diplomatic relations.
 Even territorial expansion like the Louisiana Purchase was a byproduct of securing trade routes and commercial access, not an expression of expansionism.

 Federalist Era: 1789–1801

 The cabinet-level Department of Foreign Affairs was created in 1789 by the First Congress.
 It was soon renamed the Department of State and changed the title of secretary for foreign affairs to Secretary of State; Thomas Jefferson returned from France to take the position.
-His rival Alexander Hamilton often won Washington's support and outmanoeuvred Jefferson in setting foreign policy.
+His rival Alexander Hamilton often won Washington's support and outmaneuvered Jefferson in setting foreign policy.